 What is the Cheapest Way to Ship a Car?

 Transporting your car should not be allowed to companies that claim to have the cheapest way to ship a car.
 At Number 1 Auto Transport, we understand hiring the wrong company can become costly when moving your car cross country.
 This is why we advise our customers of two things: 1. do a lot of research before deciding on choosing an auto shipping company, 2. just because you believe you’ve found a “cheap car transport company,” does not mean you are getting a good deal.
-In the auto transport industry, it helps to check out any company you consider on Transport Reviews.
+In the auto transport industry, it helps to check out any company you consider using’s reviews.
 Read through all of the reviews for the company you consider and carefully weigh the positive vs. the negative.

 Anyone who has shipped a car can attest that there is no such thing as the “cheapest way to ship a car.”
 For one, the trucks use to transport them are large and expensive to maintain and operate.
 Two, they take a lot of fuel to transport the vehicles, and, with fuel prices constantly fluctuating, drivers end up spending hundreds of dollars at a time to refuel their trucks.
 Not to mention the time drivers spend driving their trucks, which is anywhere from 8-10 hours a day, and you have a formula that is far from the “cheapest car shipping option.”
 But the question is, “is it worth it”?
 We think so, and our customers do, too!